schwanksta/python-arcgis-rest-query/README.md

 ./arcgis-get.py http://tigerweb.geo.census.gov/ Basemaps CommunityTIGER 9 > ~/Desktop/railroads.geojson
 ```

+Note: that query will take a long time, so maybe try one of the examples below?

 This will download a Railroads layer from the US Census' TIGER dataset.

 ## Piping to geojsonio